 Jugular venous distension, narrowed pulse pressure, and unilaterally decreased or absent breath sounds often indicate a tension pneumothorax.
 This is also a diagnostic triad, although since I cannot find a specific claim to it, I'm going to call it "Kelly's Shameless Ripoff of Beck's Triad."

-I hope the following tidbits about jugular venous distension prove helpful to you in clinical practice, and remember, the next time an attractive member of the opposite sex catches you ogling his/her veins, you're not weird.
+I hope the following tidbits about jugular venous distension prove helpful to you in clinical practice, and remember, the next time someone catches you ogling his/her veins, you're not weird.

 You're just being thorough!